-Keta: where a fresh breeze and welcoming people will make you feel ready for holidays.
-During my stay in Ghana, I had the chance to travel here in order to prepare for the tourism program of Emo Foundation.
+Keta: where a fresh breeze and welcoming people will make you feel ready for vacation time.
+During my stay in Ghana, I had the chance to travel here to prepare for the tourism program of Emo Foundation.
 This city is an amazing place to get some beach time and to charge your batteries on a small getaway.
 I must be honest, it’s a great destination but I wouldn’t recommend traveling there for more than two nights.

 What to do?